Fitzwilliam College, Cambridge: Sport

 Fitzwilliam is traditionally strong in football, rugby union and table tennis.
-In 2017, Fitzwilliam became the first college in CUAFL history to win all 4 major university men's football titles in one season, with Fitzwilliam's women's side winning their league simultaneously.
-As of 2021, Fitzwilliam are the reigning Men's Football Cuppers Champions, having won the last five years in a row.
+In 2017, Fitzwilliam became the first college in CUAFL history to win all four major university men's football titles in one season, with Fitzwilliam's women's side winning their league simultaneously.
+As of 2021, Fitzwilliam were the reigning Men's Football Cuppers Champions, having won the last five years in a row.

-On site, the college has a two-story gym in the Hall Building, a badminton court in the Auditorium Building and three Squash courts, which are also used for table tennis, in a separate sports hall towards the front of the college.
+On site, the college has a two-storey gym in the Hall Building, a badminton court in the Auditorium Building and three squash courts, which are also used for table tennis, in a separate sports hall towards the front of the college.

 The college's main sports grounds are located on Oxford Road.
 The land was donated to Fitzwilliam Hall in honour of the students who died in the First World War.
 The grounds include tennis courts, a netball court, a cricket pitch, a rugby pitch, and both full-size and five-a-side football pitches.
 It is the only sports ground in the university with an on-site club house, complete with a bar.
-It's regularly used by varsity teams and is also made available to students of Murray Edwards College.
+It is regularly used by varsity teams and is also made available to students of Murray Edwards College.

 In 2007, the college completed a new boat house, home to Fitzwilliam College Boat Club.